satindersharma/linux/shell scripting or shell programming/README.md

 $@ all command line arguments with space seperator:       "$1" "$2" "$3" "$4" "$5"
 $* all command line arguments as single string where C is the first character of the internal field seperator IFS   "$1c$2c$3c$4c$5"

+The default first character seperator is space.

+How to change default IFS:
+--